gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ```

-As you can see, the tasks are broken down in pieces and are jiggled by the processing unit.
-How would you design an algorithm to do that given a list of tasks.
+As you can see, the tasks are broken in pieces and jiggled by the processing unit.
+How would you design an algorithm to do that given a list of tasks?

 ## Tasks
 Ready?
 A first, naïve idea, is farily straightforward: we use a `queue` of tasks being run.
 We cycle through this list and run a part of each task for a little bit of time.
 Then, when we reach the end of the queue, we go back to the begining and do it all over again.

 Seems simple enough, but a ton of issues can stem from this approach, as well as a ton of ways to solve them.
 Let's implement a simple task runner following this idea.
 In case you're new to the posts, the examples are in Rust, but you don't need to know Rust to follow along, the code is very self-explanatory and I'll explain the non-trivial parts so that anyone with some programming experience can understand them.
-And plus you might even pick up a new language along the way!

 So I'm thinking that we'll eventually need to have a struct holding important information of our executor, but I have no idea what that is at this point, so I'll make an empty struct for now and focus on the methods I want it to have.